offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 * Mass of Q is 163: 1 mass close to 163 in the experimental spectrum: \[162.9\].
 * Mass of Y is 128: 0 masses close to 128 in the experimental spectrum: \[\].

 **WHY**: The amino acid masses derived from an experimental spectrum are used for generating theoretical spectrums.
+Generating theoretical spectrums are a key part of identifying the peptide that generated that experimental spectrum.

 **ALGORITHM**: